emelmusica/module-17-matching-html-tag-regex/Develop/html-tag-gist.md

-# Tutorial for Matching HTML Tag
+# Tutorial for Matching HTML Tag Regex

 Welcome!
 In this guide, we will explore the /^<([a-z]+)([^<]+)*(?:>(.*)<\/\1>|\s+\/>)$/ regex.